uklineale/uklineale.github.io/_posts/2021-04-02-nihilism-is-low-hanging-fruit.markdown

 The world is meaningless and people carve out their own meaning inherently by existing.
 But for practicing nihilists, none of this matters :)

-Like most religions or perspectives, it's done best _a la carte_.
+Like most religions, philosophies, or perspectives, it's done best _a la carte_.